AbdulMoeezBaig/CSharp/README.md

 1. Stateless vs Stateful (Console.Write is stateless, some methods are stateful and must have access to state of application (rely on values stored in memory by previous lines of codes)
 2. A single class can support both stateful and stateless methods.
 However, when you need to call stateful methods, you must first create an instance of the class so that the method can access state.
 3. Instance of a class = object
+4. Overloaded methods --> Methods that can take multiple types of input parameters
+5. Use docs.microsoft.com for information about overloaded methods
+6.